millerm/TD-Gammon/README.md

 # TD-Gammon
-An attempt at recreating TD Gammon in Python
+An attempt at recreating TD Gammon.

 # To Use:
 - clone repo